Intraparenchymal hemorrhage: Causes

 In younger patients, vascular malformations, specifically AVMs and cavernous angiomas are more common causes for hemorrhage.
 In addition, venous malformations are associated with hemorrhage.

 In the elderly population, amyloid angiopathy is associated with cerebral infarcts as well as hemorrhage in superficial locations, rather than deep white matter or basal ganglia.
 These are usually described as "lobar".
 These bleedings are not associated with systemic amyloidosis.

 Hemorrhagic neoplasms are more complex, heterogeneous bleeds often with associated edema.
 These hemorrhages are related to tumor necrosis, vascular invasion and neovascularity.
 Glioblastomas are the most common primary malignancies to hemorrhage while thyroid, renal cell carcinoma, melanoma, and lung cancer are the most common causes of hemorrhage from metastatic disease.

 Other causes of intraparenchymal hemorrhage include hemorrhagic transformation of infarction which is usually in a classic vascular distribution and is seen in approximately 24 to 48 hours following the ischemic event.
 This hemorrhage rarely extends into the ventricular system.

 Pathophysiology

-Nontraumatic intraparenchymal hemorrhage most commonly results from hypertensive damage to blood vessel walls e.g.: